aelam/HTTPLiveStreaming-1/README.md

 - H264 MaxSlice option is not working.
 I use packetization mode 0 (Single NAL)

+- H264 kVTCompressionPropertyKey_ExpectedFrameRate is not working on Mac OS X. 15 fps static only

+- H264 bitrate is only working iOS. not Mac OS X.

 - RTSP Client is only working for stream publisher.

 - RTP Client is working. but timecode is not sure right.